 In order to reach the cave, one needs to travel in the southward direction from Buttala.
 After travelling about 8 KM a footpath (1.5 km) leads to the cave.

 Buduruwagala Buddhist temple

-The central figure in the group to the Buddha’s right is Bodhisattva Avalokitheswara.
-This statue remains nearly all white while the hollow around his crown, which features a figure of the Buddha in meditation, still remains its orange glow.
+The central figure in the group to the Buddha’s right is Bodhisattva Avalokitesvara.
+This statue remains nearly all-white while the hollow around his crown, which features a figure of the Buddha in meditation, still remains its orange glow.
 In Buddhist mythology, Avalokiteshvara, one of the most important Bodhisattva in Mahayana Buddhism, was said to look upon the world with compassion.

 The figure to the right is Prince Sudhana, possibly the least well-defined of the three.
 The image is carved onto a Granite rock and it has 3 bents, a position where the body looks curved at the waist.
 His power is his ability to guide the young onto the path of good behaviour.

 On to the left side of the Bodhisattva figure, it is the figure of Aryabhata or Thara Devi, which is also carved with 3 bends.
 This figure believed to be having healing power.